Alport syndrome is a rare inherited disorder that damages the tiny blood vessels in the kidneys. It can also cause hearing loss and eye problems.

 When to Contact a Medical Professional

-- You have a family history of Alport syndrome and you are planning to have children
+- You have a family history of Alport syndrome and you are planning to get pregnant.

 Awareness of risk factors, such as a family history of the disorder, may allow the condition to be detected early.